 |You must be logged in to start a discussion.|

-Ciao Akbar, great capture of lovely Parakeet with fantastic colors, perfect focus and splendid clarity, very well done, my friend, ciao Silvio
+Ciao Akbar, great capture of lovely egret in nice pose, excellent clarity, fine details, wonderful colors and splendid light, very well done, my friend, ciao Silvio